mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 Recapitulating the decision tree algorithm, we greedily search for the best possible split, recursively.
 To find the best possible split, we simply test _all possible_ splits.
 For each feature, we sort the values as well as the outcome.
-Then, for each split ($N - 1$), we calculate the weighted average criterion (the value of the objective function) of children nodes.
+Then, for each split ($N - 1$), we calculate the weighted average criterion (the value of the objective function) of child nodes.

 ```python
 class Split(NamedTuple):